rdelcarlo/sample_code_skeletal_muscle_toxicology/README.md

 ## Scripting Conditions

+R Version R 4.2.0
-These codes were drafted on a Windows machine using R Studio running on a base of R 4.0.0.
-These codes have since been tooled to work on MacOS and you may expect warnings.
+These codes were drafted on a Windows machine and have since been tooled to work for a Mac OS (Monterey).

 If you are running these codes on a MacOS device, you may need to run:

 ```bash
 xcode-select --install